ArduPilot/ardupilot_wiki/dev/source/docs/git-interactive-rebase.rst

      .. image:: ../images/git-interactive-rebase-squash.png

   - if a commit was marked with ``e`` for **edit**, the viewer will return to the regular command line.
-    Edit the files as you wish, commit the changes and then tye ``git rebase --continue`` to allow git to continue processing the other changes.
+    Edit the files as you wish, commit the changes and then type ``git rebase --continue`` to allow git to continue processing the other changes.

 When things go wrong